 ┗ Scorching Showdown Event Quest

-This is a list of all Maps and Locations currently confirmed to appear in Monster Hunter Rise (MHR) for the Nintendo Switch.
+This is a list of all Maps and Locations currently confirmed to appear in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
 Check here for info on new maps, returning maps and how to use and navigate the in map menu and HUD.

 List of Contents

-Kamura Village is the home base for hunters in Monster Hunter Rise (MHR).
+Kamura Village is the home base for hunters in Monster Hunter Rise.

 It is confirmed that you can ride Palamutes, use Wirebugs, and execute attacks inside the village premises—similar to a regular map.
-It could be possible that an endgame battle will take place in Kamura Village!
+Because of this, it could be possible that an endgame battle will take place in Kamura Village!

-This is one of the first confirmed maps in Monster Hunter Rise (MHR).
+This is one of the first confirmed maps in Monster Hunter Rise.
 The map is full of ruins and abandoned buildings where civilization used to take place.
 It is possible that the people of Kamura Village used to live here until the Rampage.